Boston Crusaders Drum and Bugle Corps: History

 By 1959, the corps had become the Boston Crusaders, although they often were (and still are) referred to as "BAC" or the Boston Area Crusaders, and BAC was one of the East Coast powerhouse corps of the 1960s.
-They won the first CYO National Drum and Bugle Championship in 1964 and repeated as CYO champions in 1966, 1967 & '68.
+They won the first CYO National Drum and Bugle Championship in 1964 and repeated as CYO champions in 1966 & 1967.
 In 1966 and again in 1967 the Boston Crusaders were crowned World Open (class A) Champions.
-The corps was a finalist at VFW Nationals in 1969 & '70 and would have won the 1967 American Legion Junior Championship, if the powers-that-be had not voided the scores for the corps' inspection, allowing the Cavaliers to outscore them.
+The corps was a finalist in National Championships from 1964 through 1971, placing second in the American Legion in 1966 & 1967, and second in the VFW in 1970.

 In 1971, the Boston Crusaders, along with the 27th Lancers, Blessed Sacrament Golden Knights, Blue Rock, and Garfield Cadets formed the United Organization of Junior Corps (also known as the "Alliance").
 This action was taken in reaction to the rigid, inflexible rules of the American Legion and VFW (the primary rule makers and sponsors of both corps and shows) and the low or nonexistent performance fees paid for appearing in the various competitions.
 The corps felt that not only were they having their creative potential as artistic performing groups stifled, but they were being financially starved.
 (A similar group of Midwestern corps, the Midwest Combine, was formed by the Blue Stars, Cavaliers, Madison Scouts, Santa Clara Vanguard, and the Troopers.)
 The Alliance members felt that the corps should be making their own rules, operating their own competitions and championships, and keeping the bulk of the monies those shows earned.
 For the 1971 season, the corps stuck together, offering show promoters the five corps as a package.
 Despite pressure on show sponsors, judges, and other drum corps, the corps were booked into a number of shows together.